SolaceLabs/solace-ai-connector/docs/getting_started.md

 }
 ```

-In the "Try Me" also subscribe to `demo/joke/subject/response` to see the response
+In the "Try Me!" also subscribe to `demo/joke/subject/response` to see the response

 ## Installation